 It is a so-called Inländer Rum – a liquor that was invented to pretend to be rum, without using sugarcane that the real rum is produced from.
 It is very tasty, though, and definitely worth trying.
-The typical brand is Stroh – it is a mixture of characteristic species that give it a particular aroma and flavour.
+The typical brand is Stroh – it is a mixture of characteristic spices that give it a particular aroma and flavour resembling a great rum.
 Stroh comes in different versions with a different alcohol content based on consumer preferences (from 38 to as much as 80%) and can be purchased at any supermarket.

 Those who do not want to carry bottles during their trip or do not have check-in luggage, can buy Stroh and herbal liquors in duty free shops at the airports.

 2. Mozartkugel Bonbons

 Vienna is also well known for its cakes and pies such as Sachertorte, made with exquisite chocolate or the typical Appelstrudel (apple pie), but delicious as they are, they can’t be taken back home.
 Instead, legendary Viennese sweets – the Mozartkugel chocolates are perfect as a gift and will be very easy to pack.
 Mozart bonbons are made of pistachio marzipan and nougat covered with chocolate.
 Delicious!